Froxlor/Documentation/general/migration-guide/new-server.md

 [Read guide](clone.html)

 The second approach is more involved but offers greater flexibility, such as the ability to use a different database flavor (MySQL vs. MariaDB).
-You should only go this way **if you know what you are doing!**.
+You should only go this way **if you know what you are doing!**

 [Read guide](true-migrate.html)